 Spatial intelligence in children is a unique ability to gauge the world as it is.
 They can logically construct different spatial elements without significant assistance.
 Kids with spatial intelligence tend to learn best with visuals and imagery.

 Naturalists love the outdoors and everything the biological world has to offer.
-They prefer more active forms of learning, especially as it relates to their areas of interest.
+They prefer more active forms of learning, especially related to their areas of interest.
 Scientists, biologists, and doctors are all naturalists by design.

 Interpersonal learners excel in group activities, projects, and assignments.
 They are adept at understanding emotions and can infuse curiosity into more significant subjects with ease.
 They respond best to in-person or online coaching techniques.